 When girls and boys are required to attend different schools, this is an example of a time when the school system segregates.

-Origin: ME segregat < L segregatus, pp. of segregare, to set apart, lit., to set apart from the flock < se-, apart (see secede) + grex (gen. gregis), a flock: see gregarious
+Origin of segregateMiddle English segregat from Classical Latin segregatus, past participle of segregare, to set apart, literally , to set apart from the flock from se-, apart (see secede) + grex (gen. gregis), a flock: see gregarious

 - to separate from the main mass and collect together in a new body: said of crystals

 - To separate or isolate from others or from a main body or group.
 See Synonyms at isolate.